Traffic Calming Around Schools

 As part of this project why aren't there any "school street" pilots (similar to Vancouver) where a block around a school is shut down for cars to allow students and parents to walk and roll safely to school and improve the public realm around schools?
 Idling cars picking up students seems to be a big problem and would be great to incent folks to use active/sustainable transport for school pickup/drop off.

-agnesstreetphantom asked almost 2 years ago
+agnesstreetphantom asked over 2 years ago

 Hello and thanks for the question.